 Matriarchies were common among Aboriginal societies in North America.
 Work to restore their status as authentic matriarchies is a valuable source of inspiration to help establish modern matriarchies.
 Barbara Alice Mann, a proud descendant of the Iroquois matriarchy, is one of this movement's leading figures.
 For example, her work dates the Iroquois Confederacy establishment back to 1142.
 That places the Iroquois Confederacy among the oldest democracies still alive, with the Switzerland's cantons and Iceland's Government20 .

 But consider the Iroquois nation a democracy is certainly debatable.
 Without directly contradicting this statement, Barbara Alice Mann believes that the idea of distributing equal political power among the entire population is "a prescription for disaster" 21 .

 For that matter, we propose a new political system more in line with matriarchies: Aviacracy.
 That is, grandmothers’ exclusive right to vote.

-A more realistic definition of matriarchies also allows us to consider several matriarchies that still exist today, such as the Mosuo, the Khasi, and the Minangkabau, in Asia.
+A more realistic definition of matriarchies also allows us to consider several matriarchies today, such as the Mosuo, the Khasi, and the Minangkabau, in Asia.
 These last two include populations that number in the millions.
 The Mosuo were chosen as a model community by the International Institute for Sustainable Development (IISD) as part of the United Nations’ fiftieth anniversary in 1995.

 We do have before us a credible, viable, and proven alternative to our delusional patriarchal capitalist democracy.
 Matriarchies are based on cycles rather than on the growth pyramid of patriarchy.
 They thus offer the fundamental advantage of being able to last practically forever.